DimaSheiko/apep-docs/docs/framework/conditions/area.md

 > ## area.roster

--   This condition counts the number of roster units within a specified distance of a target unit.
+-   This condition counts the number of player units in the raid or party roster within a specified distance of a target unit.

 #### Parameters